Faunal assemblage: Life vs. Death Assemblages

+Paleontology

+A life assemblage is a faunal assemblage consisting of a single biological community preserved in the environment in which it lived.
+Conversely, a death assemblage is composed of species that did not live in the place they were deposited and incorporated into the paleontological record.
+A mixed assemblage contains both non-transported and transported fossils.

+Time-averaging is the phenomenon in which geologic events appear to have happened at the same time based on pooling available fossil evidence.
+Time-averaging occurs when faunal assemblages are mixed across chronological strata and varies across faunal assemblages.
+For life assemblages in which a community was completely buried in-situ by a sudden event such as a storm or mudslide, time averaging does not affect interpretation.
+However, most faunal assemblages are mixed or death assemblages which have been affected by taphonomic processes which influence paleontological analysis and interpretation.
+Although radiocarbon dating is expensive and not possible for specimens older than 50,000 years, when individual bones can be dated researchers can avoid the problems associated with time-averaging.

+A frequently used faunal assemblage in paleontology and paleoclimatology is the use of foraminifera assemblages as a proxy of past climate and sea levels.
+Foraminifera are marine microorganisms that are abundant in most parts of the world's ocean and are indicators of ocean temperature, salinity, upwelling intensity, primary productivity, and more.

-For example, in East Africa, a distinctive group of animal species, mostly pigs, is characteristic of the fossils preserved from a particular period of time.
+Hominid evolution can also be tracked alongside shifting faunal assemblages.
+For example, in East Africa, a distinctive group of animal species, mostly suids and elephantoids, is characteristic of the fossils preserved from 3.5 Ma to 4.5 Ma.
 This faunal assemblage has been used effectively to chronologically correlate the East African early hominid sites.

 Faunal assemblages are useful in determining the foraging patterns of hominids.
 One such assemblage at Lang Rongrien in Thailand indicated a hunter-gatherer group which was highly flexible when it came to finding food.
 They relied heavily on turtle and tortoise to supply the meat portion of their diet when hunting large game was unpredictable.
 This assemblage also suggested the paleoenvironment was drier and cooler than today because of a distinct lack of pig bones.